White girl gets a fork, best pancakes ever, a rice pudding cafe + an urban high-rise park.

 I stayed in my hotel room until midday.
 My feet hurt.
-I needed to paint my nails, sort out my luggage, get myself re-centered.
+I needed to sort out my luggage, get myself re-centered.
 And to be honest, I just needed a sleep in.
 New York is so ever-bustling and busy, it was nice to sit 13 floors above it all in the quiet and recharge.
 There is a lot to do here, but I am not sure I could live here.
 Those that do seem busy, unhappy, and often stuck.

 I am used to dancing in the street, smiles and laughter, and singing tram conductors.
 Today I was walking along Broadway, listening to Daylight by Matt and Kim, smiling and dancing a little when I stopped at the traffic lights.
 People actually looked at me grumpily.
 Why are you happy?
 They seemed to be thinking.
-I don’t know, maybe I just have a too pessimistic view of this city.

 At noon I checked out, turned over my bags to luggage storage and set out to SoHo.
 I had four destinations today, first was the High Line Urban Park.
 Last time I was in New York this park was in planning stage, and I had always wanted to visit New York again so I could go here.
 The city turned an abandoned high rise train line into an urban park high above street level, spanning 1 mile (1.6 kms).
 It was a super sunny day, and the sunlight reflected off the piles of snow to blind those walking the paths.
 I can imagine this would be beautiful in summer, but in winter it was still nice to walk so high above the city – the air almost seemed cleaner there.